A More Powerful Two-Sample Test in High Dimensions using Random Projection: Main results and their consequences

-Consequently, we conclude that the sufficient conditions~\eqref{suffSDunif} and \eqref{suffSDtilted} from Theorem~\ref{ThmSD} are satisfied when $n$ grows at a faster rate than the number of blocks $m$.
+Also, in this example we have $\tr(\Sigma)=\tr(D_{\sigma}^{-1})=p$ and $p/d =m$, which implies Under these conditions, we conclude that the sufficient condition \eqref{suffSD} in Theorem \ref{ThmSD} is satisfied when $n$ grows at a faster rate than the number of blocks $m$.
 Note too that the spectrum of $\Sigma$ consists of $m$ copies of $\lambda_{\max}(\Sigma)=(1-\rho)+\rho\, d$ and $(p-m)$ copies of $\lambda_{\min}(\Sigma)=1-\rho$, which means when $\rho$ is not too small, the number of blocks is the same as the number of dominant eigenvalues---revealing a parallel with Example \ref{spiked}.
-From these observations, it is straightforward to check that this example satisfies the assumptions of Theorem~\ref{ThmSD}.
-The simulations in Section~\ref{sec:ROC} give an example where $R$ has the form~\eqref{corrmatrix}, and the variables corresponding to each block are highly correlated. \end{example}
+From these observations, it is straightforward to check that this example satisfies assumptions ({\bf{A5}}) and ({\bf{A6}}) of Theorem~\ref{ThmSD}.
+The simulations in Section \ref{sec:ROC} give an example where $R$ has the form in line \eqref{corrmatrix} and the variables corresponding to each block are highly correlated. \end{example}

-\begin{example} To consider the performance of our test in a case where $\Sigma$ is not constructed deterministically, Section~\ref{sec:ROC} illustrates simulations involving \emph{randomly selected} matrices $\Sigma$ for which the statistic $\bar{T}_k^2$ is more powerful than the tests of BS, CQ, and SD.
+\begin{example} To consider the performance of our test in a case where $\Sigma$ is not constructed deterministically, Section~\ref{sec:ROC} illustrates simulations involving \emph{randomly selected} matrices $\Sigma$ for which $T_k^2$ is more powerful than the tests of BS, CQ, and SD.
 Random correlation structure can be generated by sampling the matrix of eigenvectors of $\Sigma$ from the uniform (Haar) distribution on the orthogonal group, and then imposing various decay constraints on the eigenvalues of $\Sigma$.
 Additional details are provided in Section \ref{sec:ROC}. \end{example}